cfrankovich/gsot/README.md

-# Ground Station Software
+# Ground Station for Operations and Testing (GSOT)

 ## Overview

-This repository is the development hub for our Ground Station Software.
-The repository is divided into two primary components:

-- `/sub`: Simulates the Sub 2.0 environment, including a ROS network and data transmitters that send metric and camera data.
+The GSOT repository offers a software platform ideal for remote data transmission and processing across various applications.

+## Components

+- `/agent`: Simulates remote environment with capabilities to transmit data using ROS.

-- `/gs`: Represents the ground station, equipped with data recievers, processing capabilities, and a user interface.
+- `/client`: Acts as the receiving and processing unit, equipped with data recievers and UI components.

 ## Getting Started